 Whichever card you choose, your APR will depend on your creditworthiness and credit scores.
 If they’re excellent, you’ll be at the lower end of the APR range; if they’re poor, you’ll be at the higher end.
 Here’s how to build your scores with credit cards.

-With no cash advance fees, a $100 statement credit, and decent rewards, the PenFed Platinum Rewards Visa Signature® Card (Review) is the most attractive option of the bunch.
+With no cash advance fees and decent rewards, the PenFed Platinum Rewards Visa Signature® Card (Review) is the most attractive option of the bunch.
 To get any PenFed products, you must be a member of the credit union.
 PenFed is federally insured by NCUA.

 This CapEd Visa® Platinum Credit Card has no cash advance fee — and for those who qualify, it offers a low 4.90% APR for cash advances that are made within the first six billing cycles and paid off in the first year.

 If you qualify for the MICU Platinum Visa card you’ll get one of the rates shown above, which are relatively low for cash advances.
 To join MICU, you’ll need to open a savings account with $5, of which $1 will go to charity.

 The American 1 Rewards Credit Card comes in your choice of more than 100 designs, from nature scenes to animals to American flags.
 Another bonus is it’s serviced in-house, so if you have any questions, you can call — and a real person will pick up after a few rings!
 To become a member of the credit union, you’ll need to pay $3 to join Community 1 Cooperative.

 While we’d never recommend buying a money order with a credit card, you can lessen the cost by choosing a card without high cash advance fees or APRs.